brokyo/seeker_ii/testing_notes.md

     - Currently treats burst as single event
     - First note stays lit for entire burst duration
     - Doesn't show individual note rhythm
+  - Trail retrigger needed in all modes:
+    - Currently only retriggering in burst mode
+    - Need to apply same logic to strum and pulse
+    - Will improve visual feedback across all modes
   - Proposed visualization approaches:
     1. Individual Note Pulses:
        - Each note gets brief pulse (like start button)